microsoft/xpoc-framework/README.md

     ```
     This will return the XPOC manifest of the content piece if it exists, along with the matching content piece from the manifest.

+### HTML File Usage
+This project includes two HTML files that serve specific purposes:

+- fetch.html
+- generate.html

+### fetch.html
+fetch.html is the interface for the Cross-Platform Origin of Content (XPOC) validator.
+It allows users to enter the URL of the content they want to verify.
+The page will send a POST request to the server, process the URL, and display the related manifest information along with the corresponding media information, if available.

+To use this page, enter a URL into the input field and click the "Verify" button.
+The related information, if found, will be displayed on the same page.

+### generate.html
+generate.html provides a form that allows users to generate a new XPOC manifest.
+Users can input multiple URLs (each on a new line) and select the platform (YouTube or Twitter, for example) from which the content originates.

+On submission, the form sends a POST request to the server for each URL.
+The server processes these requests and adds the new content pieces to the XPOC manifest.
+The output of this operation is displayed on the same page.

+To use this page, enter your URLs into the textarea, select a platform from the dropdown menu, and click the "Generate Manifest" button.
+The updated manifest will be displayed on the page.

 ## Contributing